-However, like all dogs, Jack Russells will get old and you will need to modify your care routine so that your dog is able to live out the remainder of his life with as much comfort and happiness as possible.
+However, like all dogs, Jack Russells will develop old age problems and you will need to modify your care routine so that your dog is able to live out the remainder of his life with as much comfort and happiness as possible.

 How to take proper care of an older Jack Russell